Emem Isong: Legacy

 Emem has also been listed as a maverick in the New Nollywood movement which is categorized by filmmakers who are not just interested in producing movies, but in producing movies that can be considered substantial and artful products.
-These movies are usually categorized by an extra effort made by the filmmakers to ensure not only the methods, but also the tools of production employed by the film makers are of substantial quality.
-It is no longer about production for the sake of production, but rather production for art’s sake.
-These movies are also made to have not only domestic, but also international appeal as they are usually released in cinemas in Nigeria and in also in foreign cinemas.
+She has worked with different writers such as Rita Onwurah, Karyn Udeh, Toiyoabasi Ekong, Jane Nwachukwu, and Vivian Chiji.
+Stars like Adesua Etomi, Nancy Isime and Daniel Etim Effiong.
+These movies are usually categorized by an extra effort made by the filmmakers to ensure not only the methods but also the tools of production employed by the filmmakers are of substantial quality.
+It is no longer about production for the sake of production but for art's sake.
+These movies are also made to have domestic and international appeal as they are usually released in cinemas in Nigeria and in foreign cinemas.
 This shift from home video production to cinema viewing is also a category of this New Nollywood movement.

-Emem Isong is also known for her role in founding the Royal Arts Academy in 2010 and her subsequent role as the academy’s CEO.
+Emem Isong is also known for her role in founding the Royal Arts Academy in 2010 and her subsequent role as the academy's CEO.
 The Royal Arts Academy which she started with Uduak Oguamanam, Anietie Isong, and actress Monalisa Chinda, is based in Surulere, Lagos State, Nigeria.
 The academy has tasked itself with a mandate concerned with the empowerment of its students by giving them the necessary tools required to take part in all aspects of film creation and production.
-The academy is dedicated to producing students who can not just compete and excel in the Nigerian film industry, but also in the international film industry.
+The academy is dedicated to producing students who cannot just compete and excel in the Nigerian film industry, but also in the international film industry.
 Apart from teaching students what they need to begin a career in the movie industry, the academy also gives students the opportunity to win funding to help them begin their career by actually producing movies the general public can see.